Policy Title Siena University Promotion and Tenure Standards for Fulltime Tenure-track and Tenured Faculty Members

 As per the Handbook II.B.1.d., a faculty member seeking promotion to professor “should have established a record of excellence in teaching.”
 Expectations remain the same as for tenure, that is, assessments by students, department chairs, and dean, with evidence of ongoing accomplishment since the date of hire or last promotion at Siena.
 Faculty applying for promotion should include at least two peer classroom observations conducted within two years prior to application for promotion.

 In addition, departmental guidelines should request evidence that the faculty member is remaining current in pedagogy and content in his or her field and has contributed to curricular development and innovative instructional assignments or technologies.
 Peer review of syllabi and other course materials can accomplish this.
 Evidence of participation in pedagogy workshops at national professional associations can also document currency.
-Faculty are encouraged to attend professional development programs offered at the College and share course materials and successful teaching strategies with their peers.
+Faculty are encouraged to attend professional development programs offered at the University and share course materials and successful teaching strategies with their peers.

 All departments must recognize that successful teaching in the First Year Seminar, Core courses, team or collaborative courses, community engaged and interdisciplinary courses should be considered positively toward developing a “record of excellence” in teaching.

-Examples of teaching performance that might qualify a faculty member for early promotion to the rank of professor include: leadership in the design or re-design of curriculum, sustained use of high impact pedagogical practices, or recognition of teaching excellence at the School, College, or higher levels.
+Examples of teaching performance that might qualify a faculty member for early promotion to the rank of professor include: leadership in the design or re-design of curriculum, sustained use of high impact pedagogical practices, or recognition of teaching excellence at the School, University, or higher levels.

 Scholarship

-Examples of performance in intellectual contributions that might qualify a faculty member for early promotion to the rank of professor include: an additional journal article or the equivalent beyond the standard, or award-winning research or recognition of research excellence at the School, College, or higher levels, while at the rank of associate professor.
+Examples of performance in intellectual contributions that might qualify a faculty member for early promotion to the rank of professor include: an additional journal article or the equivalent beyond the standard, or award-winning research or recognition of research excellence at the School, University, or higher levels, while at the rank of associate professor.

 Service